 13. Vancouver Lookout

-On a sunny afternoon, the harbor center and observatory in Downtown Vancouver near Gastown.
+The harbor center and observatory in downtown Vancouver near Gastown.

-On a sunny afternoon, the harbor center and observatory in Downtown Vancouver near Gastown.
+The harbor center and observatory in downtown Vancouver near Gastown.

 Perched atop the Harbour Centre, the Vancouver Lookout offers a 360-degree panoramic view of the city’s skyline, mountains, and the Pacific Ocean.
 Elevate your experience by visiting the observation deck.